jaescalo/akamai-pipeline-cloudbuild/README.md

 ## Akamai CI/CD Setup in GCP CodeBuild
 This is a simple example that leverages the akamai/shell Docker container to build the .edgerc file in one job and execute the pipeline cli in another job.
 Check the `buildspec.yml` for more clarification on the following steps.

-1. Store The Akamai {OPEN} API credentials in the project variables in GitLab to keep them masked.
+1. Store The Akamai {OPEN} API credentials in AWS Parameter Store.
 2. A developer makes changes to JSON code and commits is to the repository.
-Git branching and collaboration concepts apply here.
-4. Akamai CLI builds the rule file from the json snippets and variables
+The changes could be updating an existing property or adding a new environment to the Akamai Pipeline which will result in a new property.
+Git access conntrol, branching and collaboration concepts apply here.
+When creating a new property the new environment must be added to the "Akamai Pipeline" structure.
+That is:
+    * Add a new folder under the `/environments/` folder with the name of the new environment
+    * Add all the required files in the `/environments/` folder with the parameters for the new environment/property
+    * In the `projectInfo.json` add the new environment name under `"environments"`
+3. For a new onboarding observe there is a boolean variable `ONBOARD`.
+If set to `true` the commands in items 4 and 5 below apply.
+4. Create a new property based on another property.
+This simplifies the creation process as the new property will use the same group and contract IDs.
     ```
+    $ akamai property-manager new-property -e <source_property> -p dev.demo.com --nolocaldir
+    ```
+    Where dev.demo.com is the new property name
+5. Update the property with the new hostnames which must be specified in the `hostnames.json` from step 2 above.
+    ```
+    $ akamai property-manager hostname-update -p dev.demo.com --propver 1 --file demo.com/environments/dev/hostnames.json
+    ```
+6. Akamai CLI builds the rule file from the json snippets and variables
+    ```
     $ akamai pipeline merge  -n -v -p demo.com dev
     ```
-5. Akamai CLI creates a new version of the property and updates it with the local rule tree file.
+7. Akamai CLI creates a new version of the property and updates it with the local rule tree file.
 For example:
     ```
     $ akamai property-manager property-update -p dev.demo.com --file demo.com/dist/dev.demo.com.papi.json --message "Created By CodeBuild-$PROJECT_ID-$BUILD_ID; Commit $COMMIT_SHA"
     ```
-6. Akamai CLI activates the property.
+8. Akamai CLI activates the property.
 For example:
     ```
     akamai property-manager activate-version -p dev.demo.com --network staging --wait-for-activate
     ```

-## Test Stage
-This is optional but highly recommended to always test the changes through any testing framentworks.
-In this example Newman (CLI for Postman) is used to run a public collection from a URL.

 ## Resources
 - [Akamai OPEN Edgegrid API Clients](https://techdocs.akamai.com/developer/docs/authenticate-with-edgegrid)